Tools

 You are budget-limited.
 React Native minimizes the need for extensive training thanks to multiple open-source libraries.

 You are seeking faster market entry.
 React Native streamlines push updates directly to users’ devices, sidestepping the traditional app store approval delays.
-This means you can iterate and enhance your app faster based on user feedback, keeping your development cycle agile.
+This means you can iterate and enhance your app faster based on user feedback, keeping the process aligned with an agile software development life cycle.

 You run projects that prioritise native app experience.
 React Native interacts directly with native components for both iOS and Android.
 It ensures that the app integrates well with system and hardware capabilities.